apache/kvrocks-website/community/vote-a-core-developer.md

 Hi everyone,

-The Project Management Committee(PPMC) for Apache Kvrocks has invited XXXXXX to become a [committer|PPMC member] and we are pleased to announce that he has accepted.
+The Project Management Committee(PPMC) for Apache Kvrocks has invited XXXXXX to become a [committer|PPMC member] and we are pleased to announce that he/she has accepted.

-XXXXXX is being active in the Kvrocks community, and we are glad to see his more interactions with the community in the future.
+XXXXXX is being active in the Kvrocks community, and we are glad to see his/her more interactions with the community in the future.

 Welcome XXXXXX, and please enjoy your journey.:)